davecoll3/GotNoBeans/TESTING.md

     </details>

 * Result
-  * The user's favourites list is easily accessible at all times form the 'Account' dropdown in the navbar.
+  * The user's favourites list is easily accessible at all times from the 'Account' dropdown in the navbar.
 This contains basic information on each product and links to it.
-They can also remove products from thir favourites here.
+They can also remove products from their favourites here.

 &nbsp;